mleoking/PhET/trunk/simulations-java/ide/eclipse/README.txt

 --

-After checking out simulations-java, these files can be used to quickly configure Eclipse.
+After checking out simulations-java as a Java project, the files in this directory can be used to quickly configure Eclipse.

 If you use Eclipse to alter these files, please copy the changed files to this directory, so that other developers can take advantage of your work.